The ketogenic diet is a way of eating that is very low in dietary carbohydrate.

 For more information, see here: the keto flu and how to beat it.

 Key Point: Starting a keto diet may involve some short-term side effects.
 It's important to know what these effects are and how to manage them.

 22. Why Do I Feel Tired On Keto?

-Fatigue and feeling tired is one of the most common side effects when starting a ketogenic diet.
+Fatigue and feeling tired are two of the most common side effects when starting a ketogenic diet.

 For example, for many people switching to keto, their body has been running on an ample supply of glucose for their entire life.
-Suddenly restricting this glucose supply is a major change for the body, and in the initial stages our body looks for this glucose for energy.
+Suddenly restricting this glucose supply is a significant change for the body, and in the initial stages, our body seeks this glucose for energy.

-While these low energy levels are not enjoyable, they are perfectly understandable in this context.
-When our body realizes this glucose supply is not-present, it up-regulates fat-burning enzymes and starts producing more ketones.
+While these low energy levels are not enjoyable, they are entirely understandable in this context.
+When our body realizes this glucose supply is not present, it up-regulates fat-burning enzymes and starts producing more ketones.